K-Alpine/CV/README.md

 ### Occupational Therapist (provisional status)

 ## Direction Summary
 Returning to my roots as an Occupational Therapist, with compassion and presence, in co-creating client care based on best practices.
-Over ten years of prior clinical experience; welcomes new learning and responsibility in a supervised placement capacity as per COTO re-entry to professional practice guidelines
+Over ten years of prior clinical experience; welcomes new learning and responsibility in a supervised placement capacity as per the College of Occupational Therapists of Ontario guidelines for re-entry to clinical practice.

 ## Education & Achievement
 - National Occupational Therapy Certification Examination, Certified, 2024, 2001-2013